AleksiyFlekssiy/Console-Database/README.md

 # Console-Database
 This is my pet project which is console database.
-It can add, charge and delete members of database.
+It can add, change and delete members of database.